mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

 Kusyu orbits a close binary consisting of Tyeyo and its companion Saietaie.
-Saietaie orbits Tyeyo at 4.2 million kilometres with a period of about one eakhau.
+Saietaie orbits Tyeyo at 4.2 million kilometers with a period of about one eakhau.

 Tyeyo is a G4 V star somewhat dimmer than and fractionally smaller than Sol.
 Luminosity is 0.77.
 Effective temperature is 5,600°